ahutnick/copanaltarqkings/_monuments/hieroglyphic-stairway.markdown

 Efforts to record, research, and restore order to the stairway blocks track back at least to the 1890s when an team from Harvard was sent in part to take molds of each of the blocks (Maudslay 1894, 1).
 The team also gave orders to clear away the vegetation from the monuments and structures including the Stairway (Maudslay 1894, 2).
 Despite instructions to be cautious, the extent of the tree removal resulted in ideal growing condition for lychen and similar vegetation on the monuments and structures, further complicating matters (Sdouz 2015, 25).

 In 1986, the Hieroglyphic Stairway Project began to excavate the exterior of <a href="{{site.baseurl}}/structure-26">Structure 10L-26</a> as well as its substructures as well as to more thoroughly document the Stairway (Fash 1991, 143).
 As of 2011, 71 percent of the glyphs have been translated (Fash 2011, 103).
-(Insert sentence about Harvard Digitization Project)
+Starting in 2007, the Peabody Museum's Corpus of Maya Hieroglyphic Inscriptions program began their efforts to create three dimensional models of various Maya monuments and structures.
+By 2013, they had completed the digitization of Copan's Hieroglyphic Stairway (Fash and Tokovinine n.d.)

 #### <strong>First Phase</strong>: